mhedenus/on_graphs_and_models/README.md

 ## Abstract

 This is an essay about graphs and and models.
 The main question is how to bring together __Resource Description Framework__ and __Property Graph__.
-The bridge is not a technical thing like [__RDF*__](https://github.com/w3c/rdf-star).
+The bridge is not a technical thing like RDF-star.
 The main difference between RDF and Property Graph lies deeper in basic decisions how to do modeling.

-With this essay I want to investigate modeling styles and how they are based on different graph styles.
+Within this essay I will investigate the modeling styles and how they are connected to different graph styles.

-The conclusion are the foundation for a generalized view on graphs and modeling which in in turn is the basis for technical solutions that harmonize RDF and PGs.
+The essay opens a generalized view on graphs and modeling which in in turn is the basis for technical solutions that bridge RDF and and the Property Graph world.

 ## Making a Model